 A FULL-TIME WRITER WITH A PART-TIME INCOME

-I did this by starting websites like this one, which in its own way replaced my ‘real’ teaching jobs with ‘virtual teaching’ by providing writing information, creative writing exercises and support to beginners and other writers.
+My virtual teaching includes providing writing information, creative writing exercises and support to beginners and other writers.

 GRACE LIKES TO GARDEN

 I started my www.gracelikestogarden.com website purely to record my own gardening activities as I tried to tame my wilderness garden here in Galway.

 I was surprised to discover that a lot of people liked the site and it has opened up a world of gardening to me.

 I now communicate with other gardeners all over the world.
 This also provides a small income from adverts.